-- · making recommendations to the Board regarding changes to the size and composition of the Board and its committees; - identifying, evaluating and recommending nominees for appointment or election as directors, including director nominees recommended by stockholders; - developing and recommending a set of corporate governance guidelines; - ensuring appropriate Board oversight of significant matters of corporate responsibility and sustainability; - overseeing the evaluation of our Board and its committees;

-- making recommendations in connection with directors' and officers' indemnification and insurance matters; - developing and recommending to the Board standards to be applied in determining the types of relationships that constitute material relationships between the Company and the director for purposes of determining director independence; and - reviewing and advising the Board regarding proposals submitted by stockholders for inclusion in the Company's proxy statement.
+- · making recommendations to the Board regarding changes to the size and composition of the Board and its committees; - · identifying, evaluating and recommending nominees for appointment or election as directors, including director nominees recommended by stockholders; - developing and recommending a set of corporate governance guidelines; - ensuring appropriate Board oversight of significant matters of corporate responsibility and sustainability; - · overseeing the evaluation of our Board and its committees; - · making recommendations in connection with directors' and officers' indemnification and insurance matters; - developing and recommending to the Board standards to be applied in determining the types of relationships that constitute material relationships between the Company and the director for purposes of determining director independence; and - · reviewing and advising the Board regarding proposals submitted by stockholders for inclusion in the Company's proxy statement.

 In addition, the N&CG Committee has responsibility for non-executive director succession planning.
-For Fiscal 2023, the Board determined that each of Ms. Dalgetty, Dr. Strzelecki, and Messrs.
-Clarke, Fix and McGinty is independent under the rules of the NYSE.
+For Fiscal 2025, the Board determined that each of Ms. Dalgetty, Dr. Strzelecki, and Mr. Fix is, and, during his respective period of service, Mr. McGinty was independent under the rules of the NYSE.